Management

 Reviewing our roles

-Most of us do a lot of stuff, and we know that life and our capacity for work on Canis can change.
-As staff, we commit to reviewing our roles at least once every six months.
-We have secondary people in place if one of us needs to take a step back, and we are always willing to find a new staff member if there's a role to be filled.
+Most of us have a lot going on beyond the computer (or phone) screen, and we know that life and our capacity for work on Canis can change.
+As staff, we commit to reviewing our team's capacity and activity at least once every six months.
+We ensure staff are able to handle all responsibilities in a timely manner across multiple hands.
+If responsibilities fall to a singular person, we are always willing to train a backup or introduce a new staff member to lighten the load.

 Meet the Staff